Gumnos/grepcidrpy/README.md

 $ ./grepcidr.py FD::/64 file.txt
 ```

-Output all lines in `file.txt` that do not match the IP address
+Output all lines in `file.txt` that do not match the network `192.168.0.0/24`
-`192.168.0.0/24`

 ```
 $ ./grepcidr.py -v 192.168.0.0/24 file.txt